-Service Coordination is a key responsibility of the Licking County Board of Developmental Disabilities (LCBDD).
-Service Coordinators help individuals and their families plan for the future, establish outcomes, find and evaluate available service options and connect with community resources.
+Service coordination is a key responsibility of the Licking County Board of Developmental Disabilities (LCBDD).
+Service Coordinators (SCs) help people and their families plan for the future, establish outcomes, find and evaluate available service options and connect with community resources.

 Our Service Coordinators:

 - Discover what is needed by the person and their family

 - Develop a person-centered plan with the active participation of the person being served and others who are important to the person with developmental disabilities.

 - Assist people with developmental disabilities in making connections with community resources.

 - Make appropriate referrals to resources when needed.

 - Listen and learn from people we support and their providers to track the progress of their outcomes.

 - Amend their support plans as they move through different phases of life.

 At LCBDD, our Service Coordinators are grouped based on the three different stages of life experienced by the people we support.
 Our goal is to reduce the number of times a person has to change to a new Service Coordinator.
 This structure also allows Service Coordinators to become very knowledgeable about a certain age range and provide the most useful information.